-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the consolidated financial statements of Blue Ridge EMC and Subsidiaries (the "Corporation"), which comprise the consolidated balance sheet as of December 31, 2021, and the related consolidated statements of operations, equities, and cash flows for the year then ended, and the related notes to the consolidated financial statements, and have issued our report thereon dated April 11, 2022.
-In accordance with Government Auditing Standards, we have also issued a report dated April 11, 2022 on our consideration of the Corporation's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the consolidated financial statements of Blue Ridge EMC and Subsidiaries (the "Corporation"), which comprise the consolidated balance sheet as of December 31, 2021, and the related consolidated financial statements, equities, and cash flows for the year then ended, and the related notes to the consolidated financial statements, and have issued our report thereon dated April 11, 2022, except for note W as to which the date is August 23, 2022.
+In accordance with Government Auditing Standards, we have also issued a report dated April 11, 2022, except for note W as to which the Corporation's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
 No reports other than the reports referred to above have been furnished to management.